drewgjerstad/bayesian-optimization/README.md

     _apply them to irregular-structured input representations (i.e., molecular,_
     _graph, etc.)._

+## 📁 `src`
+This directory contains from-scratch implementations of Bayesian optimization methods and the methods of related topics.

 ## 📚 References
 Below is a list of reference texts, papers, and other sources on Bayesian